tae898/taewoon.kim/projects/human-memory.md

 In the beginning, I’ll have the humans interact with the agent by solving some kind of simple problem together.
 It’s probably easier when there is an objective, so that the both sides don’t end up talking about random stuff.
-After assessing the human-machine interactions, I’ll have a better idea what humans want from Humemai agent, or even what the agent wants from humans.
+After assessing the human-machine interactions, I’ll have a better idea what humans want from HumemAI agent, or even what the agent wants from humans.
 Considering the opinions from the both sides, I’ll add more collaborative tasks and conversation topics.